analystcode/BlockSpamCallerApp/README.md

 Upload it to the Play Store for public distribution.

-If you want to generate a signed APK online for free, you can use free online CI/CD tools or APK generation services.
-While there aren't many direct "upload code and get signed APK" websites, you can set up free services like GitHub Actions, Bitrise, or Appetize.io for this purpose.
+If you want to generate a signed APK online for free, you can use free online CI/CD tools or APK generation services. you can set up free services like GitHub Actions for this purpose.